MANUFACTURERS' PROFILES

 S-L - Société des Lunetiers

-The old logo featured The Letters S and L on either side of a candelabra.
-The modernized version resembles more two lenses on an axis.
+The old logo featured the letters S and L on either side of a candelabra.
+The modernized version is simplified (see pictures at right and on p.
+1 of the 1907 catalogue).

 This company had been created in 1849 through the cooperation of three single shops (l'Association fraternelle des ouvriers lunetiers) which existed until the late 1860's.
 It was renamed 'Essel' (pronounciation of the abbreviation S-L) in (?) and was then a group of small parisian shops.